 To enable this feature, you first need to check your pricing is indeed correct, as enabling automatic updates while you have issues will get your product disapproved.

 - Use rich results test to check if the product price is correct.
 The first listing must be the product advertised.
 For example, if you have variants listed on the site, ensure that the selected variant is the first item offer listed in the structured data.

 - The first price you read is the price you sell it at.

-You can disable this feature in the Google Merchant by going to the top right corner and clicking on the wrench > Automatic item updates, then choose to enable or disable the feature.
+You can enable this feature in the Google Merchant Center by going to the top right corner and clicking on the gear icon > Automatic improvements > item updates, then choosing to enable or disable the feature.

 Note that even when you disable this feature, you still need to update your product data feed as soon as your product information changes.